miled/wordpress-social-login/readme.txt

 = 1.2.4 =

 * WSL admin ui Relooking
-* Code refactoring
+* Code re-factoring
 * add Widget display on advanced settings
 * RIP Gowalla
-* WordPress Social Login is now licenced under The MIT License only (should be GPL compatible)
+* WordPress Social Login is now licensed under The MIT License only (should be GPL compatible)

 = 0.0.0 =